Primo Nautic

 1. Earn a High School Diploma or Something Equivalent

 A seafarer is required to carry a high school diploma or something equivalent.
-Several merchant marine training programs and academies offer classes where students can earn a high school equivalency diploma.
+Several merchant marine training programs and maritime academies offer courses where students can earn a high school equivalency diploma.

 If enrolling in these programs is out of the question, you can also take college courses to help you prepare for your maritime career.
-It can also help if you accept English, science, and math classes to understand maritime law and study navigation better.
+Classes in English, science, and math build a solid foundation for understanding maritime law and navigation.

 2. Be Part of the Merchant Marine and Finish Your Basic Training

-You can apply to the United States Merchant Marine after earning your high school diploma or anything equivalent.
-You should be aged 18 to 62 to become a part of this military branch.
-Candidates should also pass a background check and physical exam before getting accepted to the program.
+You can apply to a merchant marine academy after earning your high school diploma or equivalent.
+Requirements vary by country, but candidates are typically required to pass a background check and physical exam before acceptance.

 4. Work as a Seasoned Seafarer's Apprentice

-After you’ve finished your basic training, it’s now time for you to serve a more experienced seafarer as an apprentice.
-Apprenticeships can last three years to get hands-on experience in maritime life’s different aspects and areas.
-A seafarer working as an apprentice usually earns around 50% to 75% of the standard wage, depending on their experience level.
+After you've finished your basic training, it's time to serve a more experienced seafarer as an apprentice.
+Apprenticeships provide hands-on experience across the different aspects of maritime life.
+A seafarer working as an apprentice typically earns around 50% to 75% of the standard wage, depending on their experience level.

 6. Become a Union Member